13 Types of Patios & Materials to Help You Relax & Impress

 There are a few things to watch out for though.
 Tiles can be slippery when wet and can cause you to slip and fall if you are not careful.

 Sometimes these are referred to as outdoor rugs, but patio mats can really do a number to change the aesthetic of your concrete patio.
-They can be moved, flipped over to dry after the rain, swept or even pressure washed at a light pressure.
+They can be moved, flipped over to dry after getting wet in the rain, swept or even pressure washed at a light pressure.

-The bets part is all of the colors and various designs you can choose from.
+The best part is all of the colors and various designs you can choose from.
 They're cheap and can cover oil stains or parts of your patio that are deteriorating.
 You can even change them with the season or decor style.

 Much like sand, using loose materials can make for a very nice patio area, especially within smaller and confined and fenced in areas.
 Some options include pea gravel, crushed stone, decomposed granite, rubber mulch, mulch alternatives, aggregate stone, bark mulch, and again, sand.

 And finally, we should point out that you aren't stuck with any of the above options.
 You can mix and match them to create a more exciting experience.